Enalean/tuleap-documentation-en/languages/en/installation-guide/full-installation.rst

 ::

-     /usr/share/tuleap-install/setup.sh

-It will ask you for:
+     /usr/share/tuleap/tools/setup.el7.sh \
+       -y \
+       -c \
+       --server-name=FQDN \
+       --mysql-server=localhost \
+       --mysql-password=XXXXX

+With:

+- FQND being the name of the server as you access it on your network (localhost for a local test, tuleap.example.com with a DNS entry 192.168.1.123 if you only have an IP address)
--  **Tuleap Domain name**.
-This is the public name of the server.
+- XXXXX being the password of root password of the db configured earlier.

--  **Your Company name**.
-Who need more informations about this?

--  On redhat systems, the firewall is activated by default.
+-  Ensure the firewall is properly configured.
 Open needed ports:
     -  Web (TCP/80 & TCP/443)
     -  SSH (git, admin): TCP/22

-    -  More if you need more (FTP, SMTP, ...).

 Mail configuration
 ------------------